Marinho (footballer, born 1990)

-Mário Sérgio Santos Costa (born 29 May 1990), commonly known as Marinho ([maˈɾiɲu]), is a Brazilian footballer who plays as a forward for Flamengo.
+Mário Sérgio Santos Costa (born 29 May 1990), commonly known as Marinho ([maˈɾiɲu]), is a Brazilian professional footballer who plays as a forward for Fortaleza.

 Marinho began his career at Fluminense, and subsequently represented several teams in his home country before impressing with Vitória in 2016.
 He then moved to Chinese club Changchun Yatai in 2017, but returned to Brazil in the following year with Grêmio.
 After moving to Santos in 2019, he enjoyed a prolific 2020 season, earning several individual awards such as the South American Footballer of the Year.
 In 2022, he moved to Flamengo.

-Club career
+Career

 Early career

 Marinho was born in Penedo, Alagoas, and played for Penedense, Corinthians-AL and Fluminense's youth categories.
 He made his first team debut on 30 March 2008, coming on as a second half substitute for David in a 1–3 home loss against Botafogo for the Campeonato Carioca championship.
 His first Série A match occurred on 11 May, replacing Tartá in a 0–0 away draw against Atlético Mineiro.